juxt/site/docs/src/pages/learn/graphql.md

 ### Site Type

-You may have noticed all of the documents transcacted from the REPL have a `:movies/local` attribute on them.
+You may have noticed all of the documents transacted from the REPL have a `:movies/local` attribute on them.
 And that this matches the value of the `type` directive in the above schema.

 Because XTDB is schemaless, we need a way to infer the correct XT query to perform given a GraphQL query, so we use a 'type' attribute to apply a structure to our documents that makes this easier.

-This isn't actually required as you can query any document in any shape using the `q` directive, but it does make structuring and maintaining your schema's much easier.
+This isn't actually required as you can query any document in any shape using the `q` directive, but it does make structuring and maintaining your schemas much easier.

 The `type` directive does two things:

-1. .

-Because XTDB is schemaless, we need a way to infer the correct XT query to perform given a GraphQL query, so we use a 'type' attribute to apply a structure to our documents that makes this easier.

-This isn't actually required as you can query any document in any shape using the `q` directive, but it does make structuring and maintaining your schema's much easier.

-The type directive does two things:

 1. Every entity inserted into XTDB has an attribute named the value of the `type` directive with a value of the return type of the mutation.
 So given the following mutation: